ovh/docs/pages/public_cloud/containers_orchestration/managed_private_registry/add-ip-restrictions/guide.en-gb.md

 ---
-title: Add IP restrictions on an OVHcloud Managed Private Registry
+title: Adding IP restrictions on an OVHcloud Managed Private Registry
-excerpt: 'Find out how to add IP restrictions/manage access to the HMI/API & registry of an OVHcloud Managed Private Registry'
+excerpt: 'Find out how to add IP restrictions and manage access to the HMI/API & registry of an OVHcloud Managed Private Registry'
 updated: 2024-01-10
 ---

 ## Objective

-OVHcloud Managed Private Registry service, a cloud-native registry built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.
+The OVHcloud Managed Private Registry service, a cloud-native registry built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.

 This guide will cover the feature that allows you to manage access to the HMI of your OVHcloud Managed Private Registry and to the registry itself.
 Thanks to that you can add IP restrictions in a cluster.